JAC-CS-Game-Programming-F25/project-labiba/README.md

 Quest Structure
 Fragment 1 — The Lost Beast

-- Player explores the forest ruins
+- Player explores the forest
 - Fragment 1 is hidden in a monster’s lair in a corner of the map
 - The sister hints at it but doesn’t force a quest lock
 - Beat the Beast of Sound (Boss 1, Doubt)